MariaRevili/multivariate-causal-forest/README.md

 Credits to timmens: https://github.com/timmens/causal-forest

-Minimal Example with a policy (treatment) t, features X and outcomes y1 and y2:
+A minimal example with a policy (treatment) t, features X and outcomes y1 and y2:

 ```
     cf = CausalForest(